-In IACT analysis, satellite trails are a component in NSB, the light detected by IACTs not attributed to Cherenkov emission.
-The largest components in NSB are starlight, scattered moonlight and airglow emission from the atmosphere; for a recent study see \citet{stsnsb}.
-In principle, there are three categories of NSB phenomena that can cause transient, trail like features in IACT data: satellites, meteors and aircraft such as planes.
-First considering these other sources of trails; as meteors traverse the camera Field of View (FoV) near-instantaneously, they can be removed from the analysis by performing a simple trail duration cut.
-This will be further discussed in Section \ref{sec:det}.
-Additionally, for this analysis we consider the likelihood of planes overflying the H.E.S.S. site in the Khomas Highland, at night, within the telescope FoV to be minimal (though this is difficult to verify as light aircraft near the H.E.S.S. site cannot be tracked).
+In the IACT analysis, satellite trails are a component in NSB, the light detected by IACTs not attributed to Cherenkov emission.
+The largest components in NSB are starlight, scattered moonlight and airglow emission from the atmosphere; for a recent study, see \citet{stsnsb}.
+In principle, there are three categories of NSB phenomena that can cause transient, trail-like features in IACT data: satellites, meteors, and aircraft such as planes.
+First considering these other sources of trails; as meteors traverse the camera field of view (FoV) near-instantaneously, they can be removed from the analysis by performing a simple trail duration cut (further discussed in Section \ref{sec:det}).
+Additionally, for this analysis, we consider the likelihood of planes overflying the H.E.S.S. site in the Khomas Highland, at night, within the telescope FoV to be minimal (although this is difficult to verify as light aircraft near the H.E.S.S. site cannot be tracked).
 We aim to perform a statistical analysis of the trails only.
-Identifying the individual satellites responsible for trails over several years is both technically challenging (as Two Line-Element files detailing satellite orbits are only valid for $\sim$2 weeks \citep{Riesing2015OrbitDF}) and not relevant for the purposes of IACT data quality monitoring.
-The optical brightness of individual satellites also varies over time (such as due to, for example, change in satellite altitude, configuration and Starlink visor deployment \citep{2022ApJ...924L..30Mroz}), and has not been measured for the vast majority of objects, so we treat identifying individual satellites as beyond the scope of this paper.
+Identifying the individual satellites responsible for trails over several years is both technically challenging, as two line-element files detailing satellite orbits are only valid for $\sim$2 weeks \citep{Riesing2015OrbitDF} and, irrelevant for the purposes of IACT data quality monitoring.
+The optical brightness of individual satellites also varies over time, due, for instance, to changes in the satellite altitude, configuration, and Starlink visor deployment \citep{2022ApJ...924L..30Mroz}.
+Also, this parameter has not been measured for the vast majority of objects, so we consider the identification of individual satellites to be beyond the scope of this paper.